 - Rhett/Scarlett from Gone with the Wind comes across as this at times; Rhett is definitely manipulating her and toys with her emotions.
 Subverted in that she causes him significantly more angst than he does her, despite hardly manipulating him consciously at all.

 - Kushiel's Legacy: Melisande Shahrizai is like this canonically with Phèdre.
 There appears to be some genuine love buried amidst the casual backstabbing.

-- A Song of Ice and Fire: Littlefinger/Sansa entirely canon in one direction, and given what Littlefinger is (bearing in mind that he is prominent in this status in a series chock full of them by normal standards) and what he seems to be trying to do to Sansa, this trope is in full effect.
+- A Song of Ice and Fire: Littlefinger/Sansa is a one-directional example.
+The trope is in full effect, given that Littlefinger is a Magnificent Bastard—so much so that he's prominent in his status as one even in a series that's chock full of them by normal standards—and that he seems to be trying to Corrupt the Cutie.

 Live Action TV

 - The entire second season of Gossip Girl saw Chuck and Blair competing over who could invoke this trope the most.
 Deconstructed, when Chuck points out how the real reason they can't be together is that the the entire foundation of their relationship is built on screwing each other over—with normal dating, that would just crumble.

 Chuck: I think we both know that the moment we do,note it won't be the start of something: It will be the end.
 Think about it.
 Chuck and Blair, going to the movies.
 Chuck and Blair, holding hands.